shreyaagarwal156/SmartCart-Clustering-System/README.md

 pip install pandas numpy scikit-learn matplotlib seaborn kneed Execute the Pipeline: Open smartcart.ipynb in your preferred IDE (Jupyter, VS Code) and run the cells sequentially to observe the data processing and clustering outputs.

-💡 Key Insights & Results
-(Note: Update these bullet points with the final observations from your notebook once you finish the analysis!)

 Successfully reduced high-dimensional customer data using PCA while retaining variance.

 Automatically determined the optimal number of customer clusters using the Elbow method.